ARTICLES

 Mankessim has a population of approximately 50,000 people, making it one of the largest cities in the Central Region.
 The city is known for its warm and welcoming residents, who are proud of their heritage and traditions.
 The people of Mankessim are Akans, specifically Fantes.

-Geographically, Mankessim is situated on the coast of the Atlantic Ocean, providing breathtaking views and access to beautiful beaches.
+Geographically, Mankessim is situated near the coast of the Atlantic Ocean.
 The city is surrounded by lush greenery and is known for its fertile soil, making it an ideal location for agriculture.
 The suburbs of Mankessim are characterized by traditional mud houses and modern buildings, creating a unique blend of old and new.

 Culture plays a significant role in the daily lives of the people of Mankessim.
-Traditional festivals such as the Aboakyer Festival, which celebrates the hunting of a live deer, attract visitors from all over Ghana and beyond.
+Traditional festivals such as the Akwambo Festival attract visitors from all over Ghana and beyond.
 The city is also home to several historical landmarks, including the Mankessim Palace, which serves as the seat of the paramount chief.
+Also, the Mankessim Roundabout, which showcases the Fantse cultural heritage, is another attractive spot.

 The cost of living in Mankessim is relatively affordable compared to other major cities in Ghana.
 Housing, transportation, and food expenses are reasonable, making it an attractive place to live and work.
 The city has a thriving business sector, with a variety of industries contributing to its economic growth.
 Agriculture, fishing, and trading are the primary sources of income for many residents.